1-AlenToma/react-native-ts-sqlite-orm/documentations/dbContexts.md

             return driver;
         });

-        // Add your other tables here
+        // Add your other tables that are not added as `DbSet` here. this.addTables(Users, Person)
-        this.addTables(Users, Person)
     }
 }